Sesame-roasted Halibut with Sweet and Spicy Rhubarb Sauce

 Place fillets in a parchment-lined baking dish.
-Brush with 2 tablespoons tamari and sprinkle with the sesame seeds.
-Roast for 12 to 15 minutes (depending on thickness) or until the halibut is just opaque through.
+Brush with 2 tablespoons tamari and sprinkle with sesame seeds.
+Roast for 12 to 15 minutes, depending on thickness, or until halibut is just opaque through.
 Don't overcook!

-While the halibut is roasting, heat oil in a heavy sauté pan or wok over medium-high heat.
-Add the garlic and ginger and cook for a scant 30 seconds.
-Add the rhubarb and stir-fry for 30 seconds.
-Add the green onions, bell pepper strips and pasilla strips and stir-fry for 1 minute more.
-Reduce heat to low and add remaining 2 tablespoons tamari along with the last four ingredients.
+While halibut is roasting, heat oil in a heavy sauté pan or wok over medium-high heat.
+Add garlic and ginger and cook for a scant 30 seconds.
+Add rhubarb and stir-fry for 30 seconds.
+Add green onions, bell peppers and pasilla peppers and stir-fry for 1 minute more.
+Reduce heat to low and add remaining 2 tablespoons tamari, sweet chili sauce, vinegar and lime juice.
 Cook to heat through.

-Place the halibut on each of 4 plates and serve the sauce over the top.
-You may accompany it with steamed rice.
+Place halibut on each of 4 plates and serve the sauce over the top.
 Serve garnished with thinly sliced green onions.

 Each serving: 320 cal, 13g fat (1.5g sat), 45mg chol, 1090mg sodium, 16g carb, 2g fiber, 33g protein